Servings: 20 eggs serving(s)

 Cooking time: 30 minutes

-These easy peanut butter Easter eggs are a natural version of the popular Easter treat.
+Easy peanut butter Easter eggs are a natural version of the popular Easter treat.
 Made with just four ingredients (natural peanut butter, molasses, coconut flour and good, dark chocolate).

 I love when Easter arrives a little later in April.
 While the weather can be unpredictable, this year I know my kids won’t be climbing snowbanks in their pajamas for the great Easter egg hunt.

-And for the first time ever, they’ll be hunting for homemade peanut butter eggs.
+For the first time ever, they’ll be hunting for homemade peanut butter eggs.